Did you know?

 The censure of a dog is something no man can stand. – Christopher Morley

 Once known as the Coquetdale Terrier, the “modern” Border Terrier takes his name from the Border counties of northern England and southern Scotland.
+It has a long history with the Border Hunt in Northumberland.

 Excellent hunters, today’s Border Terriers can still do the job for which they were bred.